AdaCore/learn/intro_to_ada.rst

 general purpose language, it will really shine in low level
 applications:

-.. gusthoff: Why should we say that Ada "really shines" in low-level applications to the detriment of the high-level applications, where Ada can be (and should!) be used as well?
-What's the intention here?
-This paragraph makes it sound like you should use something different than Ada if you're not working especially in software development for embedded devices...

 -  Embedded systems with low memory requirements (no garbage collector allowed).
 -  Direct interfacing with hardware.
 -  Soft or hard real-time systems.
 -  Low level systems programming.

 This list is intentionally abstract.
-While today Ada has certain domains/niches where it is used a lot ---like Aerospace & Defense, civil aviation, public transportation, etc.--- it also means that Ada can be a great language for other applications in those abstract categories, such
+Today,  Ada has certain domains / niches where it is used a lot, like Aerospace & Defense, civil aviation, public transportation, etc. These are domains that require a high degree of safety: a software defect in this kind of applications are not just an annoyance, but may have severe consequences.
+Ada provides safety features that allow for detecting defects at an early stage --- usually, at compilation time or using static analysis tools.
+In addition, Ada can also be used in to create applications in varied categories, such as:
-as:

 -  `Video game programming <https://github.com/AdaDoom3/AdaDoom3>`__
 -  `Real-time audio <http://www.electronicdesign.com/embedded-revolution/assessing-ada-language-audio-applications>`__
 -  `Kernel modules <http://www.nihamkin.com/tag/kernel.html>`__

-.. gusthoff: It's great to find our article on the list.
-However, isn't the fact that Ada is being used for applications where safety is a requirement much more interesting that multimedia applications?
-Shouldn't we stress the fact that, in these time where so many security issues are found on a daily basis, Ada provides means to avoid whole classes of bugs and detect errors in an early stage?
-I mean, these were some of the reasons why I got interested in the language in the first place...

 This is a non-comprehensive list that hopefully sheds light on which kind of programming Ada is good at.